reaktoro/reaktoro/README.md

 For installation instructions, tutorials, and list of publications related to this project, please access [reaktoro.org](http://www.reaktoro.org).
 This web site describes how to download and install Reaktoro, and demonstrate some basic usage.

+## Questions and doubts

+Have any question about Reaktoro?
+Please open an issue at [Reaktoro's GitHub Issues][github-issues] using the **question** label on the right side of the issue pages.

 ## Contributing

 First, thanks for your interest in contributing with Reaktoro!
 We love feedback in all forms: issues, comments, PRs, etc.

 [Click here](CONTRIBUTING.md) to find out more about our workflow.

 ## License